TimSchopf/KeyphraseVectorizers/README.md

 tags differ from the English ones, the `pos_pattern` parameter is also customized.
 The regex pattern `<ADJ.*>*<N.*>+` extracts keywords that have 0 or more adjectives, followed by 1 or more nouns using the German spaCy part-of-speech tags.

+**Attention!** The spaCy pipeline components `['parser', 'attribute_ruler', 'lemmatizer', 'ner']` are excluded by default to increase efficiency.
+If you choose a different `spacy_pipeline`, you may have to exclude/include different pipeline components for the spaCy POS tagger to work properly.

 <a name="#keyphrasetfidfvectorizer"/></a>